Level 3 Certification allows flyers to fly High Power Rockets with a total installed impulse greater than 5120 n-sec

 - A simplified wiring diagram of the electronic recovery system that shows the major components.

-- Pre-flight checklist describing: field assembly of the rocket, motor installation, recovery system preparation, launcher installation, system arming, etc.
+- Checklist describing: field assembly/preperation of the rocket, motor installation, recovery system preparation, launcher installation, system arming and disarming, etc.

 - These items should be neatly drawn, and, if possible, lists typed.
 The primary preparation criteria are those drawings and lists are neat and legible.
 All items will be returned to the submitter if desired.
 A self-addressed envelope or supply postage funds to assist the TAP member with returns.